What You Can Takeaway

 You can use a post-layout simulation tool to identify crosstalk, and your routing tools can be used to separate aggressor and victim traces in your PCB layout.

 Telecommunication equipment, RF boards for networking, boards for high speed processors, and many other systems have strict requirements on crosstalk intensity.
-The maximum crosstalk intensity is not always specified in a signalling standard, and it is not always obvious where crosstalk will be most intense in your design.
+The maximum crosstalk intensity is not always specified in a signaling standard, and it is not always obvious where crosstalk will be most intense in your design.
 As much as you might try to properly floor-plan your design, you may find that your layout and routing creates strong crosstalk from an aggressor trace.

 So where can you find crosstalk in your design, and what is the easiest way to identify offending traces in your PCB?
 You could use a full-wave field solver, but there are easier analysis features you can use in your PCB design software to identify and suppress crosstalk.
 The best post-layout simulation tools for PCB design and layout will use a field solver with a reduced numerical algorithm to calculate crosstalk between nearby traces, giving you a quick way to spot crosstalk in your design.